goodship1/goodship1.github.io/_posts/2019-11-17-PyGithub-examples.md

 layout: post
 ---

-An collection of PyGithub examples on how to use the use the api
+An collection of PyGithub examples.

-{% highlight python }
+{% highlight python % }
 import pygithub
+github =  Pygithub("your access token")

+#get your repos using pygithub